hey-kong/YCSB-C/README.md

 ### RocksDB
 Before running the test, it is necessary to:
-- `make static_lib`, compile librocksdb.a, RocksDB static library
+- [install RocksDB](https://github.com/facebook/rocksdb/blob/master/INSTALL.md) - `make static_lib`, compile librocksdb.a, RocksDB static library
 - copy `librocksdb.a` to the path `/usr/local/lib/`
 - copy `include/rocksdb/` to the path `/usr/local/include/`